Microwave-free vector magnetometry and crystal orientation determination with Nitrogen-Vacancy centers using Bayesian inference: Results and discussion

-The negatively charged Nitrogen-Vacancy center in diamond is a point defect with ${C}_{3v}$ symmetry consisting of a substitutional nitrogen adjacent to a lattice vacancy, as shown schematically in Fig.\,\ref{fig:EnergyCrossings_Symmetry}(a).
+The negatively charged Nitrogen-Vacancy center in diamond (NV$^-$, denoted NV throughout) is a point defect with ${C}_{3v}$ symmetry consisting of a substitutional nitrogen adjacent to a lattice vacancy, as shown schematically in Fig.\,\ref{fig:EnergyCrossings_Symmetry}(a).
 In its electronic ground state, the NV center is an electronic spin-1 system, whose Hamiltonian in the absence of strain and electric fields is given by \cite{Doherty2013}

 where $D = 2\pi\times 2.87$ GHz is the zero-field splitting (ZFS), $\gamma_e=2\pi\times 2.8$ MHz/G is the electron gyromagnetic ratio, $\textbf{B}$ is an applied magnetic field, and $\textbf{S}=(S_x,S_y,S_z)$ are the spin-1 operators.
 The ZFS term lifts the degeneracy between the $m_s=0$ and $m_s\pm1$ states, creating an energy gap $D$ at zero field, while the Zeeman term splits the $m_s=\pm1$ spin levels.
 The resulting level structure is shown in Fig.\,\ref{fig:EnergyCrossings_Symmetry}(b).
-For an ensemble of NV centers, additional terms such as strain-induced splitting and hyperfine coupling to the host $^{14}$N (or $^{15}$N) nuclear spin are neglected, since their effects average out over the ensemble and mainly lead to inhomogeneous broadening rather than systematic energy shifts under the magnetic fields considered.
+Additional terms such as strain-induced splitting and hyperfine coupling to the host $^{14}$N (or $^{15}$N) nuclear spin are neglected here.
+In typical ensembles, these contributions vary across the detection volume, so that when integrating the optical signal they manifest mainly as inhomogeneous broadening rather than as a systematic shift of the magnetic-field-dependent response.
+Uniform, orientation-dependent strain terms could in principle produce systematic shifts, but these are not expected to dominate for the samples and conditions studied.

 For an orientation $i$ with unit vector $\mathbf{n_\textit{i}}$, the magnetic field in the NV frame can be decomposed as

 Because the ZFS term of the NV Hamiltonian is axially symmetric about its crystallographic axis, the spectrum of Hamiltonian~\eqref{eq:Hamiltonian} depends on the pair $(B_\parallel^{(i)},B_\perp^{(i)})$, but not on the azimuthal direction of $\mathbf{B}_\perp^{(i)}$; any in-plane rotation of the magnetic field leaves the eigenenergies invariant.
 Moreover, due to the symmetry of the Zeeman term under field inversion, reversing the magnetic field direction, $\mathbf{B}\!\rightarrow\!-\mathbf{B}$, simply interchanges the $\ket{m_s=+1}$ and $\ket{m_s=-1}$ states without altering the energy spectrum.
 Consequently, for a fixed laboratory magnetic field, if two inequivalent orientations $i$ and $j$ satisfy